genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/08_picker.md

     - picker
 ---

-A selection input with support for selection of multiple options.
+A selection input that enables the user to select multiple options.

 ## Set-up